PowerDNS/pdns/docs/http-api/endpoint-cryptokeys.rst

-  if ``content``, ``bits`` and ``algo`` are null, a key will be generated based on the :ref:`setting-default-ksk-algorithm` and :ref:`setting-default-ksk-size` sttings for a KSK and the :ref:`setting-default-zsk-algorithm` and :ref:`setting-default-zsk-size` options for a ZSK.
+  if ``content``, ``bits`` and ``algo`` are null, a key will be generated based on the :ref:`setting-default-ksk-algorithm` and :ref:`setting-default-ksk-size` settings for a KSK and the :ref:`setting-default-zsk-algorithm` and :ref:`setting-default-zsk-size` options for a ZSK.

   :param server_id: The name of the server